joshfinley/joshfinley.github.io/content/posts/2023-10-17-pebless-getmodulehandle.md

 ## Conclusion

-This article presented an analysis of the standard methods used to retrieve module base addresses in native Windows code, including the widely-used `GetModuleHandle`` API and manual module resolution through the Process Environment Block (PEB).
-It also introduced two novel methods—-*Module Discovery by Code Traversal* and *Module Discovery by Heuristic Stack Analysis*-—as alternatives that are robust yet do not rely on API calls or the PEB.
+This article presented an analysis of the standard methods used to retrieve module base addresses in native Windows code, including the widely-used `GetModuleHandle` API and manual module resolution through the Process Environment Block (PEB).
+It also introduced two novel methods—*Module Discovery by Code Traversal* and *Module Discovery by Heuristic Stack Analysis*—as alternatives that are robust yet do not rely on API calls or the PEB.
 Both methods offer unique advantages and disadvantages, depending on the constraints and requirements of the situation.
 Additionally, this work evaluated the challenges posed by Address Space Layout Randomization (ASLR) and proposed ways to work around them.

 ***Suggestions for Future Work***